daniel-b92/bruno-vs-code-extension/README.md

 ## About the project

-The goal is to provide a VS Code extension that allows working with `Bruno` files like working with code, including features like intellisense. `Bruno` is an open source API client, see [online docs](https://docs.usebruno.com/) for more infos.
+The VS Code extension allows working with `.bru` files like working with code.
+The main focus is on providing great intellisense when working with `.bru` files or `.js` files in `Bruno` collections. `Bruno` is an open source API client, see [online docs](https://docs.usebruno.com/) for more infos.

 **Disclaimer: All Bruno names, brands, trademarks, service marks and logos are the property of Bruno.
 This extension is not the official VS Code extension but instead a non-official one.
 The official extension can be found [here](https://marketplace.visualstudio.com/items?itemName=bruno-api-client.bruno).**